 Soldier 4: I am the last officer that is left, of five.
 It is an odd feeling to watch them go, one by one.
 Until you are the last.
 My recommendation is in, and, and I will be promoted if I live.
 With my best, Ken.

 Soldier 1: June, 1944.
 Our outfit was the first to hit France.
 The flight over was strange.
 The plane was dark except when someone lit a cigarette.
 And you could take a quick glance at white, drawn faces.
 Then there was the door.
 All of a sudden the night came alive with flashes and streaks of light.

 Soldier 2: One really lives for letters from home out here.
 It's hard to express but mail gives me just that much greater desire to come back from each skirmish with the enemy.
 That was a truly wonderful letter.

 Wife 1: When the letter came, I was fixing lunch for the children.
 Hurried to the mailbox and tore open the envelope.
 I ran down the garden to the fruit tree, shouting for your mother, and she looked up and I said, "A letter from Bob, written the 3rd!"
 And we embraced.
 Later I read it again.

 Wife 2: Darling, I must admit, I'm not exactly the same girl you left.
-I'm twice as independent and I shall definitely have to work on my life.
+I'm twice as independent and I shall definitely have to work all my life.
 Do you think you'll be able to bear living with me?
 I don't doubt that many a night...

 Mother: My dear Joe, we saw in the papers that your division is attacking Iwo Jima.